pujaKumari15/ESP_Serverless-Framework/README.md

 # ESP_Serverless-Framework

-An application to resize the Images using AMS lambda.
+An application to resize the images using AMS lambda.